If you have planned or are thinking of traveling to Prague, then you already know it’s a beautiful city with vibrant culture and history.

 Ask your hotel or another trusted source for some names of reliable taxi companies in case you should need one.

-You can also use a rideshare app like Liftago, Bolt, and Uber instead.
+You can also use rideshare apps like Liftago, Bolt, and Uber instead, which are safe.

 If your only option is to get a taxi in the street, agree on a fare with the driver before you get in and ask that the meter is turned on so that you can see that the final fare is close to what you have agreed upon.

-Never hail a cab right outside a tourist attraction.
+Never hail a cab right outside tourist attractions.
 Taxis waiting there are looking for the next gullible passenger.

 Whether in a restaurant, bar, theater, or even your own hotel lobby, do not leave your bags, backpacks, and luggage unattended.